Advice for Athletes Applying to Independent Boarding Schools

 Being on Top of Your Game: The Basics of Admissions

-All schools post their admission requirements and deadlines on their websites and likely on their social media outlets.
+All schools post their admission requirements and deadlines on their websites, as well as on their social media outlets.
 Many also offer videos that can give you a sense of their students and campuses.
 Admission offices can also answer any questions you have by phone or email.

 While requirements vary from school to school, most schools will ask you to do the following as part of your application:

-The application will likely have you answer several brief questions to give the school an idea of your interests and goals, your character, and your strengths and challenges in all aspects of your life, not just athletics.
+The application will likely require you to answer several brief questions, allowing the school to gain insight into your interests and goals, character, strengths, and challenges in all aspects of your life, not just athletics.

 Each school will provide specific directions for doing so.
 Think about asking for recommendations from teachers who know you well in terms of your character and your abilities.
 Give them plenty of notice, and thank them after the fact.